 In Martin Bell’s book, The Way of the Wolf, he tells the story about a porcupine who was a misfit in society and had no friends:

-One day, a porcupine stumbled upon a raccoon who had been shot and was near death.
+One day, the porcupine stumbled upon a raccoon who had been shot and was near death.
 The porcupine remained with the raccoon and heard his sad story.
 Then both fell silent.
 After a while the raccoon asked, “Are you still there?”

 “Yes,” replied the porcupine, “I’m still here.
 I was just wondering what to do now.”

 “Oh, you don’t have to do anything!” said the dying raccoon.
 “Honestly, I mean that.
 Just stay with me for a little while.
 Just be here.
 Don’t go away please, I’m afraid.
 You won’t go away, will you?”